QasimQureshi/qasim.is/_posts/2020-08-21-set-up-a-new-blog-on-jekyll-with-netlifycms.md

 ---
 layout: post
-title: Migrated from Gatsby.
-Blog entries to follow.
+title: Migrating from Gatsby
 categories: migration
 ---
-The previous iteration of this ran on Gatsby.js, and this runs Jekyll integrated with Netlify CMS.
+I'll migrate blog entries within a couple of days.
+This used to run on Gatsby.js, and now uses Jekyll (old skewl).\
+\

-Jekyll does fewer things out-of-the-box, but it does them so darn well.
-It's wonderful!
+Jekyll does fewer things out-of-the-box, but it does them so well.
+It also uses Netlify CMS, which gave me alot of joy to tinker with. \
+\
+I typically write about everything that interests me - the tech I work with, random philosophical musings.
+Learning to learn better.\
+\
 Alan Greenspan talked about *increased worker insecurity*.
 And how it made the American workforce more productive despite wage stagnation.
-I sometimes wonder if that's why new frameworks keep cropping up.
+I sometimes wonder if that's why new frameworks keep cropping up.\

-I haven't had the chance to migrate blog entries - I shall endeavor to do so during the upcoming week.\
 \
 Did the updated GitHub oauth connection work?
+YES